NY Real Estate Exam · Free Sample Questions

 A buyer purchases a unit in a Manhattan co-op.
 What documents evidence their ownership?

-1. AA deed and a mortgage
+1. AA deed and a homeowner's association agreement

-2. BA stock certificate and a proprietary lease
+2. BA deed and a mortgage

 4. DA title insurance policy and a certificate of occupancy